QuintonMcNamee/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational Databases are 1 of 3 TYPES of databases.
+SQL stands for Structured Query Language and there are many different types of SQL's.
+SQL's are languages used to query databases.

 - [ ] Why do tables need a `primary key`?
+Because each column in a table needs to have an identifier that is unique to only them so that it may be differentiated from other columns.

 - [ ] What is the name given to a table column that references the primary key on another table.
+A column or columns that reference the primary key on another table are called foreign key(s).

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+To have a many to many relationship we need to have an intermediary table that has foreign keys that reference the primary keys of each table.

 ## Minimum Viable Product